yoanastamenova/Flash-Cards-Roadmap/README.md

-# ⚡ Flash Cards Quiz VALE
+# ⚡ Flash Cards Quiz
 A small project inspired by the <a href="https://roadmap.sh/projects/quiz-app"> Roadmap Projects </a> suggestions.
 Built with JavaScript, React, and version-controlled with GitHub.

 ## Used technologies